 We will need to raise additional funds in order to continue our clinical trials.
 Insufficient funds may cause us to delay, reduce the scope of or eliminate one or more of our development programs.
-We anticipate that with our cash and cash equivalents on hand at September 30, 2016 of approximately \$6,222,000, the Company can fund future operations until the end of calendar year 2017.
 Our future capital needs and the adequacy of our available funds will depend on many factors, including the cost of clinical studies and other actions needed to obtain regulatory approval of our products in development.
-If additional funds are required, we may raise such funds from time to time through public or private sales of equity or debt securities or from bank or other loans or through strategic research and development, or licensing.
+Management plans to raise additional funds through public or private sales of equity or debt securities or from bank or other loans or through strategic collaboration and/or licensing agreements, to fund operations until the Company is able to generate enough revenues to cover operating costs.
 Financing may not be available on acceptable terms, or at all, and our failure to raise capital when needed could materially adversely impact our growth plans and our financial condition or results of operations.
 Additional equity financing, if available, may be dilutive to our shareholders.
+In addition, the Company may never be able to generate sufficient revenue if any from its potential products.